lukaszsamson/telemetry_metrics_zabbix/README.md

 ## Usage

 Add `TelemetryMetricsZabbix` to your application supervision tree and pass metrics as a param.
+Create a Zabbix Trapper Item on `monitored.host` for every measurement key you want to collect.
+Set data type on the Trapper Item to Numeric.

 ### Example